-- (3) The Commissioner may amend an assessment of a tax-related liability if: - (a) an entity provides or receives a financial benefit under such a look-through earnout right; and - (b) the amount of the tax-related liability: - (i) depends on that entity's taxable income for an income year in which a CGT event, involving the CGT asset, happens after the first CGT event but before the financial benefit is provided or received; or - (ii) is otherwise affected by that right's character as a look-through earnout right; and - (c) the Commissioner makes the amendment before the end of the 4-year period starting at the end of the income year in which the last possible financial benefit becomes or could become due under the look-through earnout right.
+- (3) The Commissioner may amend an assessment of a \tax-related liability if: - (a) an entity provides or receives a \financial benefit under such a \look-through earnout right; and - (b) the amount of the tax-related liability: - (i) depends on that entity's taxable income for an income year in which a \CGT event, involving the \CGT asset, happens after the first CGT event but before the financial benefit is provided or received; or - (ii) is otherwise affected by that right's character as a look-through earnout right; and - (c) the Commissioner makes the amendment before the end of the 4-year period starting at the end of the income year in which the last possible financial benefit becomes or could become due under the look-through earnout right. - The tax-related liability need not be a liability of that entity.